 Against Forced Marriage

-Megan Bourke may be new in the role of ACRATH’s forced marriage worker, but for years she has worked to try and prevent people being vulnerable to human trafficking.
-She joined ACRATH in October after seven years in education and advocacy as the Caritas Australia Justice Educator (Melbourne Archdiocese).
+Megan Bourke, ACRATH’s forced marriage worker, has worked for years to try and prevent people being vulnerable to human trafficking.
+She joined ACRATH in October 2020 after seven years in education and advocacy as the Caritas Australia Justice Educator (Melbourne Archdiocese).